matter-labs/zksync-era/docs/specs/README.md

   - [Shared Bridge](./the_hyperchain/1_shared_bridge.md)
   - [Hyperbridging](./the_hyperchain/2_hyperbridges.md)

-## Introduction
+## Overview

 This document is a specification of the ZK Stack protocol.

 The main part focuses on the zkVM, which serves to prove the state transition function of all hyperchains.
-This provides a high level overview of the zkVM, and a full specification of its more technical components such as the prover, compiler, and a full specification of the VM itself.
+This provides a high level overview of the zkVM, and a full specification of its more technical components (such as the prover, compiler, and a full specification of the VM itself).

 We also specify the decentralised consensus mechanism, and the hyperchain ecosystem including hyperbridging.